ALC8031 : Conversation Analysis for Second Language Teachers

 During in-person lectures, students are given the opportunity to raise questions related to lecture videos and lecture contents.

 In lectures, the lecturer provides more in-depth contents and creates several group activities.
 These activities include short data sessions and discussions.
 In these data sessions, students are shown short videos and transcriptions of authentic interactions (involving second language learning and teaching).
 Students are supported to (1) make analytic observations and (2) discuss the implications for learning and teaching.
-Data sessions help students to identify key interactional practices to facilitate second language learning.
+Guided data sessions help students to identify key interactional practices to facilitate second language learning.

 Students are also given a transcription workshop in which they are guided through the theory and practical procedures for transcribing short clips of real-life interaction.